-if a levy under execution or attachment in an aggregate amount of Five Hundred Thousand Dollars ($500,000), at any one time, is made against the Property or any part thereofor rights appertaining thereto, the income therefrom, this Lease or the Leasehold Estate and such execution or attachment is not vacated or removed by court order, bonding or otherwise within a period of sixty (60) days after Lessee becomes aware of such levy or attachment;
+if a levy under execution or attachment in an aggregate amount of Five Hundred Thousand Dollars ($500,000), at any one time, is made against Owner’s Lands or any part thereof or the Leasehold Estate and such execution or attachment is not vacated or removed by court order, bonding or otherwise within a period of sixty (60) days after Lessee becomes aware of such levy or attachment; or,

-if any of the material representations made by Lessee in this Lease is proved to be or becomes false or incorrect in any material respect and the circumstances are not cured or modified so as to eliminate such material incorrectness within thirty (30) days after notice; or
+if any of the material representations made by Lessee in this Lease is proved to be or becomes false or incorrect in any material respect and the circumstances are not cured or modified so as to eliminate such material incorrectness within thirty (30) days after notice.

-any event described in Section 12.1 which is not cured by Lessee as provided in Section 12.1.

 In the event of a default which with the giving of notice to Lessee and the passage of time would constitute a Lessee Event of Default, Lessor's notice of such default to Lessee shall state with specificity the provision of this Lease under which the default is claimed, the nature and character of such default, the facts giving rise to such default, the date by which such default must be cured, and that the failure of Lessee to cure such default by the date set forth in such notice will result in Lessor having the right to terminate this Lease (an "Event of Default Notice").

 Enforcement of Performance; Damages and Termination .
 If a Lessee Event of Default occurs and Lessor chooses to pursue a remedy with respect to that Lessee Event of Default, Lessor shall elect to: (a) enforce performance or observance by Lessee of the applicable provisions of this Lease; (b) recover damages for breach of this Lease; or (c) terminate this Lease pursuant to Section 5.3.
 Lessor's election of a remedy hereunder with respect to a Lessee Event of Default shall not limit or otherwise affect Lessor's right to elect any of the remedies available to Lessor hereunder with respect to any other Lessee Event of Default.
 In the event of such termination, Lessee's obligation to remove Lessee Improvements and to pay an amount equal to Assessments and Rent until the same are removed shall survive the termination of the Lease.
-If Lessee does not immediately surrender the Land to Lessor at the end of the Term or otherwise, then Lessee shall pay to Lessor double the amount of the Rent paid by Lessee for the last month of the Term for each month or portion thereof that Lessee holds over plus all damages that Lessor may suffer on account of Lessee's failure so to surrender to Lessor possession of the Land, and shall indemnify and save Lessor harmless from and against all claims made by any succeeding tenant of the Land against Lessor arising from, growing out of or related to delay of Lessor in delivering possession of the Land to said succeeding tenant, so far as such delay is occasioned by failure of Lessee so to surrender the Land in accordance with this Lease or otherwise.
+If Lessee does not immediately surrender the Land to Lessor at the end of the Term or otherwise, then Lessee shall pay to Lessor double the amount of the Rent paid by Lessee for the last month of the Term for each month or portion thereof that Lessee holds over plus all damages that Lessor may suffer on account of Lessee's failure so to surrender to Lessor possession of the Land.

 Expiration and Termination of Lease .